 Does the Leica X Vario feature an autofocus assist light?

-Yes, the camera has a lamp build-in that can illuminate the subject and improve autofocus in low-light settings.
+Yes, the camera has a lamp built-in that can illuminate the subject and improve autofocus in low-light settings.

 Which battery does the X Vario use?

-The camera gets its power from the BP-DC8, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the BP-DC8 (here at amazon), which is a rechargeable Lithium-Ion power pack.